jsaikrishna/AverageWeather/README.md

 # Results

 # Start Page of Django Application
-The Below Shows the Start Page when the Django Application is Initially Starts, where user can either enter zipcode or (latitude, longitude) only, if the user enters both then zip code is entered to calculate the average weather, also user has a choose the one or more filter by selecting the check boxess below.
+The Below Shows the Start Page when the Django Application is Initially Starts, where user can either enter zipcode or (latitude, longitude) only, if the user enters both then zip code  and (latitude, longitude) then the zipcode is utilized to calculate the average weather, also user has a choose the one or more filter by selecting the check boxess below.

 ![Start Page of Django Application](https://github.com/jsaikrishna/Shipwell-AverageWeather/blob/master/images/startPage.png)